CharlottePrimiceri/Motoneuron_Synergies_Driven_Gesture_Prediction/README.md

 - `Glove_analysis.ipynb`: notebook used to inspect the glove signals, read the WFDB record, check channel names, verify signal shape and duration, and converted into a CSV suitable for Unity.
 The signal matrix has shape:
   - `37400 x 14`
   which corresponds to 14 glove channels sampled over approximately 187 seconds with `fs = 200 Hz`.
 These channels are not assumed to be directly expressed in anatomical degrees.
 In practice, they behave as glove sensor outputs that vary consistently with finger posture.
-For visualization, they are therefore converted into normalized or scaled angles suitable for the Unity rig.
+For visualization, the normalized raw glove signals are converted in suitable angles for the Unity rig.
+Flexion channels are linearly mapped to predefined anatomical-like angular ranges, while abduction channels are centered around zero and scaled to smaller lateral rotation ranges.
+Ranges are chosen inspecting the Unity Rig.
 For Unity playback, the preferred file is the CSV converted for rendering, `glove_unity_deg.csv` with columns:

   - `time_s`, `Thumb_MCP`, `Thumb_IP`, `Thumb_Index_abd`, `Index_MCP`, `Index_PIP`, `Index_Middle_abd`, `Middle_MCP`, `Middle_PIP`, `Middle_Ring_abd`, `Ring_MCP`, `Ring_PIP`, `Ring_Little_abd`, `Little_MCP`, `Little_PIP`.